cozy/cozy-setup/README.md

 # Cozy Setup

-Cozy Setup contains all stuff needed to install cozy on a fresh debian server.

 Cozy Cloud aims to be used remotely.
-We provide here only stuff to deploy it on a remote server.
+We provide here only stuff to deploy it on a remote server (debian/ubuntu).
 To make a local installation, we recommend you to start a virtual machine, then run script with this vm as your remote server.

 # How To Install Cozy Environnement